forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 3. **Configure the SMTP server settings** by entering smtp.forwardemail.net as the server address.
 Brother printers support both SSL/TLS and STARTTLS encryption methods.

-4. **Set the appropriate port and encryption** by selecting port 465 with SSL/TLS encryption or port 587 with STARTTLS encryption.
+4. **Set the appropriate port and encryption** by selecting port 465 with SSL/TLS encryption (recommended) or port 587 with STARTTLS encryption.
 Brother printers clearly label these options in their interface.

 5. **Configure SMTP authentication** by enabling authentication and entering your Forward Email alias as the username.
 Use the password generated from [My Account -> Domains -> Aliases](https://forwardemail.net/my-account/domains).